esselius/samson/plugins/env/README.md

 ## Env Plugin
 Plugin to manage ENV settings for projects and write .env files during deploy.

-Includes `/projects/:permalink/environment?deploy_group=permalink` endpoint that returns the .env content for a project and deploy_group.
+Includes `/projects/:permalink/environment?deploy_group=permalink` endpoint that returns the `.env` content for a project and deploy_group.

 ## GitHub to manage environment variables
-This plugin has an option to use GitHub repository as source for environment variables Each project must opt-in to use this feature.
+This plugin has an option to use GitHub repository as source for environment variables.
+Each project must opt-in to use this feature.

 To enable the feature set the environment variable DEPLOYMENT_ENV_REPO to the organization